dwcaraway/jupyter-interactive-talk/README.md

 You should now be able to edit your extensions at the Jupyter notebook home or by running the 'jupyter nbextension' command

 ## Configure ipywidgets
+The IPyWidget provides a common widgets interface for interactivity in a Jupyter notebook.
+It's used for some of our examples and is required for the qgrid data viewer.
+To enable it, run:

 ```
 jupyter nbextension enable --py --sys-prefix widgetsnbextension
 ```